Historic Hotels in Philadelphia

-One of Philadelphia’s newest boutique hotels, THE NOTARY HOTEL, AUTOGRAPH COLLECTION, opened in the historic City Hall Annex.
+One of Philadelphia’s boutique hotels, THE NOTARY HOTEL, AUTOGRAPH COLLECTION, occupies the historic City Hall Annex.
 The hotel’s theme is notary or “stamp of approval,” which is a nod to the original purpose of the building, listed on the National Register of Historic Places.
 Designed by Philip Johnson and built in 1926, the 18-story annex was originally where residents would go to get official documents notarized.
 The building, designed in the Classical Revival style, has large stone archways on the first floor and columns on the exterior of the building.
 Inside, many of the original details of the building have been preserved.

 ALOFT PHILADELPHIA DOWNTOWN combines modern design with the city’s deep-rooted history.
 Taking over the 21-story 1925 Liberty Title building, this hotel is adjacent to the Pennsylvania Convention Center and a block from City Hall.
 It perfectly preserves the old-time elegance (think impressive ceiling designs, monumental windows, detailed crown molding and marble flooring) and blends it with innovative amenities and hip social spaces (including a chic rooftop bar).